 1 tablespoon sesame seeds

-- For warm noodles, microwave the dish for 2-3 minutes, toss, and add the toppings.
+- For warm noodles, microwave the dish for 2-3 minutes, toss, and add the vegetables.

-- Finish with a sprinkle of peanuts and sesame seeds.
+- Sprinkle with the peanuts and sesame seeds.

 Recommended Serving Size: ¼ of recipe